Double Crossbones: Production

 The film was originally known as Half a Buccaneer and was announced in April 1949 with Donald O'Connor attached from the beginning.
 Oscar Brodney wrote the script.
 The title was changed in August by which time Helena Carter had been assigned to co star.
 Filming started in late August.

 Some of the shots involving the ships at sea were taken from the Universal International 1950 film Buccaneer's Girl.

 O'Connor dances and sings a song in the film, "Percy Had a Heart", during the tavern scene and performs throughout the entire song.

 Famous Universal-International actor Jeff Chandler narrates the very opening of the film, talking about the history of the world's most vicious pirates and introducing viewers to O'Connor's character.

 Reception

 In an interview in 2003, O'Connor later described the film as "one of the worst pictures ever made", as a part of a backhand comment when he was mentioning him running up a wall.
 Despite this comment from the star himself, many viewers enjoy the film.

 Filmink called the film "very underwhelming" and pointed out it was the one time Helena Carter appeared opposite a male co-star who was younger than her.

-Home media availability
+Home media

-Universal released this film on DVD on May 8, 2007 as part of the Pirates of the Golden Age Movie Collection, a 2-disc set featuring three other films (Against All Flags, Buccaneer's Girl, and Yankee Buccaneer).
-This film was re-released on August 28, 2014 as a stand-alone DVD as part of the Universal Vault Series.
+Universal released this film on DVD on May 8, 2007, as part of the Pirates of the Golden Age Movie Collection, a 2-disc set featuring three other films (Against All Flags, Buccaneer's Girl, and Yankee Buccaneer).
+This film was re-released on August 28, 2014, as a stand-alone DVD as part of the Universal Vault Series.